 Birch Plywood

 Birch plywood is one of the more popular hardwood plywood options available today.
-Generally sold as either “baltic birch” in Europe or “appleply” in the United States, birch plywood is used extensively in the cabinetmaking industry, as well as for furniture and architectural applications.
-While it is used more for furniture and cabinetmaking today, it first found a home in architecture, especially commercial buildings.
+Generally sold as either “baltic birch” in Europe or “apple ply” in the United States, birch plywood is used extensively in the cabinetmaking industry and for furniture and architectural applications.
+While it is used more for furniture and cabinetmaking today, it first found an architecture home, primarily commercial buildings.

-The various types of birch trees grow all across the northern hemisphere and can be found in the United States, Europe, Greenland and Iceland.
+The various types of birch trees grow all across the northern hemisphere and can be found in the United States, Europe, Greenland, and Iceland.
 It can even be found in parts of Asia.
-The Baltic states of Finland, Sweden and their neighbors are heavily forested in birch, making them the home to Baltic birch.
-The trees themselves are not all that large, growing to a mature height of 33 to 65 feet tall, with a trunk diameter of only 1 to 2 feet.
-But it is one of the fastest growing trees, able to grow 24 inches per year, so harvested areas repopulate quickly.
+The Baltic states of Finland, Sweden, and their neighbors are heavily forested in birch, making them the home to Baltic birch.
+The trees are not all that large, growing to a mature height of 33 to 65 feet, with a trunk diameter of only 1 to 2 feet.
+But it is one of the fastest growing trees, producing 24 inches per year, so harvested areas repopulate quickly.

-Birch is not only used for making plywood, but is also used as a hardwood for the construction of wood crates and architectural trim products.
-Wood doors, paneling, and architectural trim can be found which are made of birch.
-But nowhere is it used as extensively as it is in plywood.
+Birch is not only used for making plywood but also as a hardwood for the construction of wood crates and architectural trim products.
+Wood doors, paneling, and architectural trim can be found made of birch.
+But nowhere is it used as extensively as in plywood.

 Birch plywood has carved out its own niche in the woodworking world, both under the trade names of Baltic Birch and ApplePly.
-It is both extremely durable and attractive.
-When the veneer is cut from the log, it is cut 1/16” thick, so birch plywood tends to have more plies than other hardwood plywood.
+It is both highly durable and attractive.
+When the veneer is cut from the log, it is 1/16” thick, so birch plywood tends to have more plies than other hardwood plywood.
 The coloration of the plies, as seen from the edge of a sheet, provides an attractive contrast between the long grain and the side grain, with little to no voids.
-This is part of what birch plywood is prized for, as the cut and finished edges can be left exposed, rather than having to apply any sort of edge banding.
+This is part of what birch plywood is prized for, as the cut and finished edges can be left exposed rather than having to apply any edge banding.

 One area where birch plywood has found a home is in industrial furnishings, such as work-stations in factories.
-This has caused a general identification of contemporary styled furnishings made with birch plywood to be identified as “industrial style.”
-A number of large clothing chains have adopted this as their style, capitalizing on the association by using birch plywood fixtures in their stores.
+This has caused a general identification of contemporary-styled furnishings made with birch plywood to be identified as “industrial style.”
+Many large clothing chains have adopted this style, capitalizing on the association by using birch plywood fixtures in their stores.

-There are several clear advantages in using birch plywood, compared to other types of plywood:
+There are several clear advantages to using birch plywood compared to other types of plywood:

 • High screw holding capability, with less chance of tear-out, caused by the high number of veneer layers in the plywood

-Birch plywood is an attractive plywood product, even though the surface may be imperfect.
-It is common to have several football or oval shaped patches, made from matching colored birch, in the face veneer of even the highest grades of birch plywood.
+Birch plywood is an attractive product, even though the surface may be imperfect.
+It is common to have several football or oval-shaped patches, made from matching-colored birch, in the face veneer of even the highest grades of birch plywood.
 These have been added to hide knots or discoloration.
-While visible, the lack of contrasting grain color hides them fairly well.
+While visible, the lack of contrasting grain color hides them reasonably well.

 laminated, Baltic birch, plywood